Get insider access

 Build Quality

 The iRobot Roomba i3 3550 feels impressively well-built.
-It has a body made of sturdy plastic, and its rubber wheels feel durable.
+Its body is made of sturdy plastic, and its rubber wheels feel durable.
 While the top cover looks like it's lined with woven fabric, it's actually textured plastic.
 However, its internal dustbin feels somewhat fragile.
-There are three buttons on top of the robot: a big center one to start and stop a cleaning cycle, and two smaller buttons to send the vacuum home and have it spot clean an area.
+There are three buttons on top of the robot: a big center one to start and stop a cleaning cycle, and two smaller buttons to send the vacuum home and have it spot-clean an area.

 The vacuum comes pre-assembled, so all you need to do is set up the docking station, which arrives with a dirtbag already inside.